Systems Architect · Organizational Builder · Associate Director

 English Language Learner Program · Entered via Temp

-I supported the program director on national English Language Learner (ELL) initiatives — coordinating the development of training manuals for multilingual teacher preparation, supporting the train-the-trainer program, working with a cadre of ELL teachers, and running the internship program.
-I also coordinated national meetings and member events.
+Supported the program director on national English Language Learner (ELL) initiatives — coordinating the development of training manuals for multilingual teacher preparation, supporting the train-the-trainer program, working with a cadre of ELL teachers, and running the internship program.
+Coordinated national meetings and member events.

 Freelance & Temp, Administrative, Communications & Project Roles